AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

        null;
     end Show_Formal_Object_Declaration;

-Formal objects can be either just input parameters or use the :ada:`in out` mode.
+Formal objects can be either input parameters or specified using the :ada:`in out` mode.

 Generic body definition
 ~~~~~~~~~~~~~~~~~~~~~~~

-For the body declaration of a generic subprogram or package, we don't
+We don't repeat the :ada:`generic` keyword for the body declaration of a
-repeat the :ada:`generic` keyword: we simply start with the actual
+generic subprogram or package.
+Instead, we start with the actual
-declaration and make use of the generic types and objects that we
+declaration and use the generic types and objects we declared.
-declared.
 For example:

 .. code:: ada